animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <div class="paragraph">

-Under the hood, the {data-store-name} API provides classes to implement and register {data-store-name}
-{x-data-store-javadoc}/org/apache/geode/cache/execute/Function.html\[Functions\]
-that are deployed on {data-store-name} servers, which may then be invoked by other peer member applications or remotely from cache clients.
+Under the hood, the GemFire API provides classes to implement and register GemFire {x-data-store-javadoc}/org/apache/geode/cache/execute/Function.html\[Functions\] that are deployed on GemFire servers, which may then be invoked by other peer member applications or remotely from cache clients.